roronyc19/frontend-bootcamp/bonus-jest/exercise/README.md

 [Lessons](../..) | [Demo](../demo)

-Start the test runner by running `npm test` in the root of the `frontend-bootcamp` folder.
+Start the test runner by running `yarn test` in the root of the `frontend-bootcamp` folder.

 ## Basic testing